 - Holding cards which indicate disagreement (or agreement) with the speaker’s points and views.

-- Holding signs which are not affixed and do not make a direct or specific threat.
+- Holding signs which are not affixed to any post, pole, or the like, and do not make a direct or specific threat.

 - Signs may not obstruct the view of others.